Manufacturing Implementation Manager (ERP)

 Required Qualifications and Experience:

-5+ years of experience working with ERP systems in a manufacturing setting, with a strong focus on Odoo
+5+ years of hands on experience working with ERP systems in a manufacturing setting

-In-depth knowledge of Manufacturing and MRP processes, with experience managing BOMs, work centres, and inventory/traceability in an ERP environment
+In-depth knowledge of Manufacturing and MRP processes, with experience managing BOMs, work centres and inventory/traceability in an ERP system

 Desirable Skills: